Homemade Peanut Butter Cups – Easy, Healthy & Better Than Reese’s!

 Tips for Achieving the Perfect Texture

-Getting the perfect texture in homemade peanut butter cups is all about finding the right mix of chocolate and peanut butter.
+Finding the right chocolate and peanut butter mix is key to getting the perfect texture in homemade peanut butter cups.
 If the chocolate is too thick, it can overwhelm the peanut butter, making the cups too rich.
 On the other hand, if the peanut butter is too dominant, the chocolate won’t cover it well, leading to a messy texture.

 Balancing Chocolate and Peanut Butter Ratios